 To Do

-- Mark 90 days prior to the desired exam date as your registration date.
+- Mark 90 days prior to your exam to complete registration.

 Prepare